Guava farming profit and cost in 1 acre

 If 30 kg fruit is produced per year till the 10th year, then:

-Note – This is the assumption of profit and actual value may differ according to the variety, location, marketplace, demand and supply.
+Note – This is the assumption of the guava project report.
+Profit and actual value may differ according to the variety, location, marketplace, demand and supply.

 FAQ